material-motion/material-motion/concepts/patterns.md

 ### Many-to-Many

-More than one Intention can be attached to a given target, and a single Intention can be attached to many targets.
+Many Intentions can be attached to a single target.

+A single Intention can be attached to many targets.

 Consider this pseudo-code: